KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/installing-komodo-dex.md

 MM1 used nanomsg technology for its off-chain network layer (e.g. orderbook propagation, ordermatching, client traffic routing, and other technologies that are not active on the blockchain itself).

-MM2 uses a torrent/DHT network system for the off-chain network layer, `libtorrent`.
+MM2 uses `libtorred` as a torrent/DHT network system for the off-chain network layer.
 This p2p software is widely used and highly reliable, granting a greater development experience.

 ### Rust Implementation